terkelg/awesome-creative-coding/README.md

 - [Programming Interactivity](http://shop.oreilly.com/product/9780596154158.do) - A Designer's Guide to Processing, Arduino, and openFrameworks.
 - [Algorithms for Visual Design Using the Processing Language](https://www.amazon.com/gp/0470375485/) - Experiment with design problems to create 3D animations, GUIs, and more.
 - [Data-driven Graphic Design](https://www.amazon.com/dp/1472578309/) - Creative Coding for Visual Communication.
+- [Foundation HTML5 Animation with JavaScript](http://www.apress.com/us/book/9781430236658) - Everything you need to know to create animation using the HTML5 canvas.
+- [Playing with chaos](http://www.playingwithchaos.net/) - Programming Fractals and Strange Attractors in JavaScript.
+- [Ray Tracing in One Weekend](https://www.amazon.com/Ray-Tracing-Weekend-Minibooks-Book-ebook/dp/B01B5AODD8/) - Mini book about Ray Tracing.

 ## Subreddits
 - [r/creativecoding](https://www.reddit.com/r/creativecoding/) - Sharing and discussing the use of computer programming as a creative discipline.